 Glacier Point was also the starting point for the shuttle hike on the Panorama Trail, which allowed us to get close to three major waterfalls (Illilouette Fall, Nevada Falls, and Vernal Fall) while providing more sideways views of Yosemite Falls from a far distance.

-The Panorama Trail was a 8.5-mile shuttle hike that required some coordination (basically either a hikers bus from the valley or having two vehicles - one parked at Glacier Point and the other parked at Curry Village).
+The Panorama Trail was an 8.5-mile one-way shuttle hike that required some coordination (basically either a hikers bus from the valley or having two vehicles - one parked at Glacier Point and the other parked at Curry Village).
 The hike was mostly downhill, but there was a fairly long uphill stretch once we crossed the bridge over Illilouette Creek in order to reach the Panorama Cliffs overlooking the backside of Half Dome, Liberty Cap, and Nevada Falls.

 Then, the trail descended towards the John Muir Trail where we had the option of descending via the Mist Trail or the John Muir Trail towards the Happy Isles trailhead.